MicrosoftDocs/AdaptiveCards/AdaptiveCards/sdk/rendering-cards/android/host-config.md

 ms.topic: article
 ---

-# Host config - Android
+# Host config for Android

 To customize the renderer you provide an instance of the HostConfig object.
 (See [Host Config Schema](../../../rendering-cards/host-config.md) for the full description.)